 Everyone must register before starting play

 Open @ Sunrise; Closed 30 min after Sundown.

 Tee Time Reservations

-- Starting times will be taken three (3) days in advance starting at the time published at the clubhouse (start time will vary based on daylight hours).
+- Starting times will be taken four (4) days in advance starting at the time published at the clubhouse (start time will vary based on daylight hours-generally the start time is 7:00 am).
 A person may either book

 a timeon our internet booking site, call the Golf Shop, or walk in for times.
-Times will be given in the golf shop on a rotation basis – one phone call followed by one walk-in, etc.
+Times are booked quickly; online booking results in the best chance to getting the time you prefer.